DEV Community

 I additionally instantiated ObjectMapper in the static initializer block of the class.

-By executing this code before creating SnapStart snapshot of the whole Firecracker microVM we ensure that all classes involved in making a DynamoDB request (basically from dynamodb artifact from AWS SDK for Java v2) will be loaded and HTTP Client (default one is Apache HTTP Client) will be initialized and Jackson Serializer/Deserializer (ObjectMapper) will initialized as well.
-Both are expensive one time operations for the life cycle of the Lambda function and take several hundred milliseconds on my local notebook.
-These all will become a part of the snapshot and will be already there after restoring it.
+By executing this code before creating a SnapStart snapshot of the whole Firecracker microVM, we ensure that all classes involved in making a DynamoDB request (basically from the dynamodb artifact from AWS SDK for Java v2) will be loaded, and the HTTP Client (default one is Apache HTTP Client) will be initialized, and Jackson Serializer/Deserializer (ObjectMapper) will be initialized as well.
+Both are expensive one-time operations for the life cycle of the Lambda function and take several hundred milliseconds on my local notebook.
+All of these will become a part of the snapshot and will already be there after restoring it.
 We are not interested in the result of the search by product with id equals to 0.
-This product may not even exist in the database as our goal is to prime (initialize) certain invocations and load as many Java classes as possible.
+This product may not even exist in the database, as our goal is to prime (initialize) certain invocations and load as many Java classes as possible.

-I experimented a lot with different priming technique for this sample application and tested some small improvements like this one:
+I experimented a lot with different priming techniques for this sample application and tested some small improvements like this one:

 @Override